|6mm 00/ho||8mm 00/ho||10mm 00/ho||12mm 00/ho||6mm N gauge||Hornby Doublo tinplate||Screwdrivers|

 14mm 00 gauge track screws

-6mm track screws suitable for N gauge Fleiscmann, Horny and Peco e.t.c model railway track in place of track pins.
+6mm long track screws suitable for N gauge Fleiscmann, Mini trix e.t.c model railway track in place of track pins.
 These N gauge track screws are thiner than the 00 gauge track screws I sell.
+Also suitable for Roce HOe

 8mm track screws suitable for N gauge, when you want something a little longer.

-A basic 8.5 cm screwdiver of adequate quality to turn n gauge track screws.
+It's cheap for a reason.
+A very basic 8.5 cm screwdiver of adequate quality to turn 6, 8 and 10mm 00 gauge track screws.
+Not suitable for 12, 14 and 16mm oo gauge or N gauge.
 No thrills, no fun.Tired fingers by the time you're done.
 Only available if ordered with screws.
-It does not make economic sense to sell on it;s own since the postage is more than the cost of the driver.
+It does not make economic sense to sell on it's own since the postage is more than the cost of the driver.

-If you just want to look for cheaper screwdrivers elsewhere I recomend a Phillips PH00 and 00 gauge screws and for N gauge screws a Phillips PH000 (three 0's).
+If you just want to look for cheaper screwdrivers elsewhere I recomend a Phillips PH00 for 00 gauge screws and for N gauge screws a Phillips PH000 (three 0's).
+Though it does depend on the manufacturer and the quality.

 Self tapping 6mm, 8mm or 10mm x 1.4 mm track screws suitable for Hornby, Peco, Fleischmann OO / HO model railway track fixing in place of track pins.